 If an unexpected death occurs outside of a hospital the emergency services will notify the relevant department/s.
 In some circumstances the police will be informed and the local Coroners service may transfer care of the deceased to themselves.

-there are also two more steps that will be required by you;
+also 2 more steps that will be required by you:

 1 .
 Obtain the Medical Certificate of the Cause of Death